 I am heavyhearted for the Moms I know that lost their children to the world of addiction.

-There is a Mom right now, home, worrying about her daughter as she roams the battlegrounds of heroin in a war that claimed so many it has officially lowered the age of life expectancy in out country.
-There is a Mom clinging to a photograph of her daughter and works the streets in Newark, just trying to find her youngest daughter so she won’t die like her eldest.
+There is a Mom right now, home, worrying about her daughter as she roams the battlegrounds of heroin in a war that claimed so many.
+It has officially lowered the age of life expectancy in our country.
+There is a Mom clinging to a photograph of her daughter.
+The Mom walks the streets in Newark trying to find her youngest daughter so she won’t die like her eldest.

 Bless their lives and bless their memories.

 Mom once told me that life is meant for living.
 Mom said that we have to live, no matter what.
 Life keeps going even if we want to make it pause or stop—still, life keeps moving, life keeps going, and if we are not careful, life has a way of getting away from us.
 “So live it.”

 Maybe the rain is right.
 Maybe this reflects the weepiness of our losses.
 Maybe the rain is Mother Nature’s way of permitting the sad moments.
 Maybe this is her way of saying, “Hush now, I’s okay.”

 Yes, I am heavyhearted.
 However, I am enlightened.
 I am enlightened by the Moms I have in my life, to know them, to love them all, to be a part of them, cared for, adopted by, and fostered in ways that I cannot explain in words.
 All I can say is this: Bless them.

 Bless them because my life would not be what it is had it not been for them.
 Bless them for their influence upon me.
 Bless them because they show me that I was right.
 There is nothing so strong as a Mother’s love.